-The Boards of the major subsidiaries reviewed their strategies in 2016, in line with a strategic refresh carried out by the ultimate parent MetLife Inc. To execute its strategy MetLife Inc. has identified "enablers" such as leveraging digital to help drive transformation and combat customer confusion and hidden costs by focusing on simplifying operations and products.
-The Group is evaluating processes in each of its major subsidiaries with the view of simplifying or automating where possible to ensure it can continually adapt to the environment it operates in.
+The four cornerstones of the Group's strategy are to optimise value and risk, drive operational excellence, deliver the right solutions for the right customers and strengthen distribution advantage.
+To execute its strategy, MetLife Inc. has identified "enablers" such as leveraging digital to help drive transformation and combat customer confusion and hidden costs by focusing on simplifying operations and products.
+The

+Group is evaluating processes in each of its major subsidiaries with the view of simplifying or automating where possible to ensure it can continually adapt to the environment in which it operates.